The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Introduction

-Compared to turbulence generated by wind-tunnels or random numerical forcing, modulated wall-bounded flows and boundary layers have received much less attention.
-Modulated wall-bounded flows, which consist of oscillatory flows superimposed on nearly steady currents are ubiquitous.
-In the laminar regime, the oscillatory solution can often be superimposed to the steady solution through the use of linearity.
-Even if this eliminates the possibility of resonances, it is often possible to exactly solve the Navier-Stokes equations to determine the phase and amplitude of the oscillation, and obtain exact results for both the steady and the oscillatory components.
-This provides some insights on the physics, such as the time-scales in which modulation travels through a wall-bounded flow.
-The two canonical examples of this are Stokes' second problem, i.e.~the flow in a semi-infinite domain driven by an oscillating wall, and pulsatile pipe flow, also known as Womersley flow \citep{womersley1955method}, i.e.~the flow in a pipe driven by an oscillatory pressure gradient.
+The two canonical examples of laminar, modulated and wall-bounded flows are Stokes' second problem, i.e.~the flow in a semi-infinite domain driven by an oscillating wall, and pulsatile pipe flow, also known as Womersley flow \citep{womersley1955method}, i.e.~the flow in a pipe driven by an oscillatory pressure gradient.
 Both of these problems have exact solutions often available in textbooks \citep{landau1987fluid}, which reveal the relevant non-dimensional groups for analyzing modulated flows such as the Womersley number (which we will use below).
-It is also worth noting that both problems differ in the way the oscillatory component is imposed: Womersley pipe flow is driven by an oscillatory pressure gradient, which drives the bulk flow pulsations that perturb the pipe boundary layer, while in Stokes' second problem, the flow is driven by oscillating walls and hence the modulation of momentum is transported from the boundary layer towards the bulk.
+It is also worth noting that both problems differ in the way the oscillatory component is imposed: Womersley pipe flow is driven by an oscillatory pressure gradient, which drives the bulk flow pulsations that perturb the pipe boundary layer, while in Stokes' second problem, the flow is driven by oscillating walls and hence the modulation of momentum is transported through the boundary layer towards the bulk.